masak/strangelyconsistent-blog-posts/the-masakism-workshop.markdown

 variables.
 Oh, and I probably have a slight advantage being fairly deeply involved in Perl 6 stuff, too.

+Anyway, I absolutely love teaching Perl.
+Five and six.
+So much so that I'd do it for free.
+So this is me doing it for free.

 As I write this, there are 13 participants signed up for the course.
 This is already twice as big as the typical Perl course I teach in a corporate setting.
 It's also a wide range of people; from relative newbies to people who could